isomerpages/nlb-biblioasia/_jul-to-sep-2024/Pioneering Local Journalist R B Ooi.md

 <img style="width: 65%; height: 55%;" src="/images/Online%20Only%20Articles/Pioneering%20Journalist%20RB%20Ooi/11.png">
 <div style="background-color:white;">R.B.
 Ooi with his Straits Chinese friends, date unknown.<i> Courtesy of Irene Lim.</i></div>

 On 15 September 1925, Ooi spotted Edna Kung Gek Neo (1910–2003) on the train.
 Struck by her beauty, he noted down her name and address from her luggage tag and wrote to her father proposing marriage.
-Finding out that the Ooi family were educated wealthy landowners, Edna’s father, Kung Tian Siong (1876–1958), a Singapore businessman and direct descendant of Confucius,[^5] agreed.
+Finding out that the Ooi family were educated wealthy landowners, Edna’s father, Kung Tian Siong, a Singapore businessman and direct descendant of Confucius,[^5] agreed.
 The Kungs were Christian, so Ooi was baptised for the wedding held at the Wesley Church in Singapore on 5 December 1925, when he was 19 and Edna 15.

 <img style="width: 70%; height: 65%;" src="/images/Online%20Only%20Articles/Pioneering%20Journalist%20RB%20Ooi/02.png">